 Glacier Basin Campground Overview

-A pleasant mix of Douglas fir, Lodgepole pine, Ponderosa pine and the occasional Engelmann spruce, forests the campground, offering equal amounts of sun and shade.
+A pleasant mix of Douglas fir, Lodgepole pine, Ponderosa pine and the occasional Engelmann spruce forests the campground, offering equal amounts of sun and shade.
 Grasses, shrubs and seasonal wildflowers fill the open meadows.

 Wildlife is plentiful in the park, and while mule deer and the majestic Rocky Mountain elk are the most commonly seen, black bear, coyote, bighorn sheep and moose inhabit the region as well.

-The Town of Estes Park lies just outside the park's main east entrances, and is a short drive from Glacier Basin Campground.
+The Town of Estes Park is a short drive from the campground, located outside of RMNP’s Beaver Meadows and Fall River Entrances.
 Dining, shopping, rafting, fly fishing, horseback riding, and golfing opportunities await.
 Lake Estes offers boating, sailboarding, and fishing.

 Directions to Campground